-The Global Fund to fight AIDS, Tuberculosis, and Malaria (The Global Fund) is a partnership of governments, civil society, technical agencies, the private sector and people affected by the diseases.
+The Global Fund to fight AIDS, Tuberculosis and Malaria (The Global Fund) is a global partnership of governments, civil society, technical agencies, the private sector and people affected by the three diseases.

 The Global Fund has played a pivotal role in bringing down the number of HIV infections and AIDS-related deaths since it was created in 2002.

 It mobilizes and pools resources to invest strategically in locally-led health programs in low- and middle-income countries.
 In total, the Global Fund has allocated more than 60 billion US dollars between 2002 and 2023 to respond to HIV, tuberculosis, malaria, and COVID-19 and to programs that strengthen systems for health across more than 120 countries.

-On average the Global Fund invests $4 billion US dollars annually in support of national and local programs.
-In 2021-2023, 72% of the funds globally were invested in Africa in 2021.
+On average, the Global Fund invests $4 billion US dollars annually in support of national and local programs.
+In 2021-2023, 72% of the funds globally were invested in sub-Saharan African countries.

-The Global Fund releases an annual result report highlighting the progress that has been made for each of the three diseases that the Global Fund targets, as well as progress made in strengthening health systems and pandemic preparedness.
+The Global Fund releases an annual Results Report highlighting the progress that has been made for each of the three diseases that the Global Fund targets, as well as progress made in strengthening health systems and pandemic preparedness.

 The impact of COVID-19

-Compared with 2019, people reached with HIV prevention programs and services declined by 11% while young people reached with prevention services declined by 12%.
+Compared with 2019, people reached by HIV prevention programs declined by 11% in 2020, while young people reached with prevention services declined by 12%.
 Mothers receiving medicine to prevent transmitting HIV to their babies dropped by 4.5%.
-HIV testing dropped by 22%.
+HIV testing overall dropped by 22%.

 AIDS-Fondet and The Global Fund

-AIDS-Fondet works in a strategic partnership with the Global Fund to increase awareness of the work the fund does globally – and the diseases it works to eradicate.
+AIDS-Fondet works to increase awareness of the Global Fund – and the diseases it works to end.

-AIDS-Fondet is the lead for advocating for Nordic support for the Global Fund in collaboration with partners in Finland, Sweden, and Norway.
+AIDS-Fondet is leading advocacy for Nordic support of the Global Fund in collaboration with partners in Sweden and Norway.

-The partnership aims at harnessing political support for the Global Fund in all four countries and to ensure continued and increased funding to the Global Fund.
+The partnership aims at harnessing political support for the Global Fund in all three countries and to ensure continued and increased funding to the Global Fund.

-The funding cycle starts and ends with the so-called replenishment rounds.
-A replenishment round is a fundraisning exercise that takes place every third year.
-2019-2021 was the sixth replenishment cycle since 2005 (before which funding was ad-hoc contributions), covering the financial period 2020-2022.
+The Global Fund funding cycle starts and ends with the so-called replenishment rounds.
+A replenishment round is a fundraisning exercise that takes place every three years.
+2019 was the start of the sixth replenishment cycle since 2005 (before which funding was ad-hoc contributions), covering the invesments made in the period 2020-2022.

-At the most recent replenishment round in 2019 the Global Fund raised a record breaking 14 billion US dollars for the 2020-2022 period including $565 million US dollars from Scandinavia.
+At the most recent, seventh replenishment round in 2022, the Global Fund raised a record breaking 15.7 billion US dollars covering the 2023-2025 replenishment period.
+This includes 517.5 million US dollars mobilized in pledges from Scandinavia.